-Clinically surrogacy is a treatment option for infertile couples or single individuals who want to be a parent but unable to carry the pregnancy.
+Clinically surrogacy is a treatment option for infertile couples or single individuals who want to be a parent but are unable to carry the pregnancy.
 This may occur due to complexity in reproductive functioning or physiology not allowed to do so.
-Surrogacy is also considered as an alternative to the traditional adoption process, which allow generating genetically linked child.
+Surrogacy is also considered as an alternative to the traditional adoption process, which allows generating genetically linked children.

 Taking these views, the acceptance of surrogacy in society is increasing day by day.
 Many infertile couples, single parents, and gay couples also bring their happiness by opting for surrogacy.
 According to critics, surrogacy is a complicated issue of society that expresses many ethical issues related to gender, payment, inequality, and exploitation.

-Surrogacy involves physical and emotional effort for gestating and birthing of a child for other infertile couples.
+Surrogacy involves physical and emotional effort for gestating and birthing a child for other infertile couples.
 In the social aspect, surrogacy is considered a selfless service.
 It is distinct from other services like working as a teacher or working in a factory or organization.
 This raises a question – what is the difference between surrogacy and other kinds of professional services?
 If there is no difference, then why surrogate should not be remunerated?

 Some experts believe surrogacy service is not a payable job.
 It differs from other works, as surrogates are thoroughly involved during pregnancy.
 She has to be committed 24 hours a day, seven days a week, for nine months.
 These features of surrogacy make it a unique service, which cannot be compared with other works.

 But contrary to this view, divergent socialists argue that surrogacy has uniformity to conventional services.
-Various jobs require physical control like astronauts have to maintain a very controlled life in every aspect involved in their daily activities including eating habits, exercise, etc just like surrogates.
-There are many jobs require to prolong involvement, like a writer gives a longer time than the gestational period to complete an evocative book.
-If all these jobs are payable, then why not surrogacy.
+Various jobs require physical control Astronauts have to maintain a very controlled life in every aspect involved in their daily activities including eating habits, exercise, etc. just like surrogates.
+There are many jobs that require prolonged involvement, like a writer taking a longer time than the gestational period to complete an evocative book.
+If all these jobs are payable, then why not surrogacy?